yoctoproject/poky/documentation/ref-manual/variables.rst

       the kernel.
 The default is "0" to disable this for reproducibility reasons.

+   :term:`KERNEL_DEPLOY_DEPEND`
+      Provides a means of controlling the dependency of an image recipe on the kernel.
+The default value is "virtual/kernel:do_deploy", however for a small initramfs image or other images that do not need the kernel, this can be set to "" in the image recipe.

    :term:`KERNEL_DEVICETREE`
       Specifies the name of the generated Linux kernel device tree (i.e. the ``.dtb``) file.